Cuba Travel Tips

 point Currency

-Official currency is the Cuban Peso CUP, divided into 100 centavos, but tourist currency is Convertible Peso CUC, which replaces the US Dollar as currency in tourist related establishments like hotels, restaurants and dollar shops.
-US Dollars are no longer accepted as payment.
+Official currency is the Cuban Peso CUP$, divided into 100 centavos, but tourist currency is Convertible Peso CUC$, which replaces the US$ Dollar as currency in tourist related establishments like hotels, restaurants and dollar shops.

 Telecommunications